 The incision for tummy tuck surgery is strategically placed along the lower abdomen so that the resulting scar can easily be hidden beneath undergarments and bathing suits.
 Your scar will continue to improve and fade over time, and protecting it from the sun will help prevent it from darkening.

 Why Choose Dr. Vijay

-Dr. Vijay is very unique in the sense of his great customer care, service and experience.
-He approaches each client as an individual and takes the time to thoroughly understand their needs and desired results.
+Dr. Vijay is very unique in his sense of his great customer care, service, and experience.
+He approaches each client as an individual and takes the time to thoroughly understand each client’s needs and desired results.